 Pivoting your business model isn’t about admitting failure – it’s about learning and adapting.
 Recognizing the signs, asking the right questions, and choosing the right type of pivot can set you up for future success.
 Remember, some of the world’s most successful companies, from Slack to Netflix, only found their stride after a well-timed pivot.
 So, don’t be afraid to make that change, it might just save your business!

 Want more advice on whether or not pivoting your business model is a good idea?
-Joining Foundr+ for $1 will give you access to 1000+ business lessons, 30+ courses, world-class instructors, and live coaching sessions.
-If you’re unsure about the right next step for your YouTube business, join the Foundr+ community!
+Joining Foundr+ for $1 will give you access to 1000+ business lessons, 30+ courses and not to mention, world-class instructors and live coaching sessions.
+If you’re unsure about the right next step for youtube business, join the Foundr+ community!

 FAQs: